Jan van Eyck: Early life

 Little is known of Jan van Eyck's early life and neither the date nor place of his birth is documented.
 The first extant record of his life comes from the court of John of Bavaria at The Hague where, between 1422 and 1424, payments were made to Meyster Jan den malre (Master Jan the painter) who was then a court painter with the rank of valet de chambre, with at first one and then two assistants.
 This suggests a date of birth of 1395 at the latest.
-However, his apparent age in the London probable self-portrait of 1433 suggests to most scholars a date closer to 1380.
+However, some scholars have argued it was closer to 1380.
 He was identified in the late 16th century as having been born in Maaseik, a borough of the prince-bishopric of Liège.
-His last name however is related to the place Bergeijk, due to genealogical information related to the coat-of-arms with three millrinds; that information also implies that he stems from the Lords of Rode (Sint-Oedenrode).
-Elisabeth Dhanens rediscovered in the quarterly state "the fatherly blazon, in gold, three millrinds of lauric acid", similar to other families that descend from the Lords of Rode in the quarter of Peelland in the 'meierij van's-Hertogenbosch'.
 His daughter Lievine was in a nunnery in Maaseik after her father's death.
 The notes on his preparatory drawing for Portrait of Cardinal Niccolò Albergati are written in the Maasland dialect.

-He had a sister Margareta, and at least two brothers, Hubert (died 1426), with whom he probably served his apprenticeship and Lambert (active between 1431 and 1442), both also painters, but the order of their births has not been established.
+Van Eyck is known to have had two brothers, Hubert, who died in 1426 and with whom Jan probably served his apprenticeship and Lambert (active between 1431 and 1442), both also painters.
+The order of their births has not been established, though Alfred Acres states that Hubert was probably older than Jan.
+Van Eyck may also have had a sister, Margaret, also a painter, though her existence is uncertain and "could reflect a historical confusion with Jan's wife" Margaret.
 Another significant, and rather younger, painter who worked in Southern France, Barthélemy van Eyck, is presumed to be a relation.
 It is not known where Jan was educated, but he had knowledge of Latin and used the Greek and Hebrew alphabets in his inscriptions, indicating that he was schooled in the classics.
 This level of education was rare among painters, and would have made him more attractive to the cultivated Philip.